Have you been charged with an order of protection violation? Don’t wait. Call now.

 The Law Offices of Norman Mattar will work tenaciously to protect your rights and preserve your freedom.

-Trust our Years of Experience
+Trust our years of experience

-If you’ve been charged with an order of protection violation, call now to set up a consultation.
+If you’ve been charged with an order-of-protection violation, call now to set up a consultation.

-Schedule a consultation with an experienced Criminal Defense Lawyer about a Domestic Violence case.
-Call the Law Offices of Norman Mattar at 716-633-4300.
+Schedule a consultation with an experienced criminal-defense lawyer about a domestic violence case.
+Call the Law Offices of Norman Mattar, at 716-633-4300.